-1. At the material time the complainants were in the General Service category of staff of the World Intellectual Property Organization (WIPO).
-WIPO belongs to the "common system" of the United Nations that the International Civil Service Commission serves.
+1. The complainants are in the General Service category of staff of UPOV.
+The Union belongs to the "common system" of the United Nations that the International Civil Service Commission serves.
+The Staff Rules and Regulations of the WIPO apply to the Union's staff too.